UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment

 No-Reference Image Quality Assessment (NR-IQA) can revolutionize various applications by automatically evaluating perceptual image quality without requiring a reference.
 However, NR-IQA models must accurately predict quality and generalize robustly across diverse distortions to realize this potential.
 Current NR-IQA methods perform well on images with pronounced distortions at Standard Definition (SD) resolutions but struggle on higher-resolution images with subtle quality degradations \cite{wiedemann2023KonxCrossresolutionImageb, huang2024HighResolutionImagec}.
 Modern cameras commonly capture UHD+ images, on which existing NR-IQA models are inaccurate and inefficient.
-Moreover, no IQA datasets specifically target the high-quality range at high resolutions (HR-HQ), which is crucial for discerning subtle degradation.
+Moreover, no IQA datasets specifically target high-resolution images in the high-quality range (HR-HQ), which is crucial for discerning subtle degradation.
 Such fine-grained quality assessment is essential for camera benchmarking, professional-grade photo curation, and optimizing camera parameters.
 Therefore, to unlock the full potential of NR-IQA, we need novel datasets and models that reliably subjectively assess high-resolution images across the high-quality spectrum.

-\subsection{Problem and challenges}
+\subsection{Problem and Challenges}

-Only a small fraction of existing IQA datasets are annotated at high resolutions.
-This is insufficient for training models that generalize well to high resolutions.
-Furthermore, current datasets are heavily skewed towards average-quality images, with below 1\% having excellent quality, i.e., mean opinion scores (MOS) exceeding 90\% of the quality scale.
-This severe under-representation of high-quality images is a typical example of a class imbalance problem, which impairs model performance.
-High-resolution IQA datasets are needed to address these issues.
+Only a small fraction of existing IQA datasets are annotated at high resolutions, which is insufficient for training models that generalize well to these resolutions.
+Furthermore, current datasets are skewed towards average and low-quality images.
+This under-representation of high-quality images is a typical example of a class imbalance problem, which impairs model performance.

+High-resolution and quality IQA datasets are needed to address these issues.
 However, creating HR-HQ datasets presents two key challenges: annotation costs and reliability.
 Laboratory studies offer reliable annotations by using high-resolution screens and controlling viewing conditions, but they are limited in scale due to the substantial time commitment required from participants.
 Crowdsourcing studies are more affordable and scalable but suffer from reduced reliability caused by participants' uncontrolled viewing environments and lower-resolution displays.
 Consequently, creating large-scale and reliable IQA datasets for high-resolution images is an ongoing challenge.